2022 Dallas Cowboys season: Week 10: at Green Bay Packers

 This was head coach Mike McCarthy's first return to Lambeau Field since his firing from the Packers late in the 2018 season.
 McCarthy previously served as Green Bay's head coach from 2006–2018, leading them to 9 playoff appearances and to the franchise's fourth Super Bowl title in Super Bowl XLV.
 The Cowboys blew a 28–14 lead and lost to Aaron Rodgers and the Packers, 31–28, in overtime, on a 28-yard field goal by Mason Crosby, resulting in their first ever loss after leading by 14 going into the 4th quarter.
 They were previously 195–0 in those circumstances.
 With the upset loss, the Cowboys fell to 6–3, and third in the NFC East after the Giants won earlier in the day.

 Week 11: at Minnesota Vikings

 The Cowboys demolished the Vikings on both sides of the ball.
 In Ezekiel Elliott's first game back from his knee injury, Elliott combined with Tony Pollard for four touchdowns against a Vikings team that had been rolling with a 7-game win streak.
 The Cowboys improved to 7–3 with this win, and the New York Giants' loss to the Detroit Lions earlier that day moved the Cowboys to second place.
-The Cowboys were the only team to defeat the Vikings at U.S. Bank Stadium during the season, as the Giants lost the final game at U.S. Bank Stadium in Week 16.
+The Cowboys were the only team to defeat the Vikings at U.S. Bank Stadium during the regular season, as the Giants lost the final game at U.S. Bank Stadium in Week 16.